anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 Model: Voice Monkey Device

-## 26) In the 'Voice Monkey device name' field, type the Voice Monkey device name, 'Office Echo Monkey'
+## 26) In the 'Voice Monkey device name' field, type the device name, 'Office Echo Monkey'

 The Preset ID fields can be left blank